zjy365/sailos-website/content/blog/(best-practices)/reduce-container-image-size-case-study/index.en.md

 4. Because of CoW, OverlayFS doesn't just write the new line.
 It copies the *entire 11GB file* into the new, upper layer.
 5. This process repeated 271 times.

-Even if the user deleted the `btmp` file in the newest layer, the 271 copies of the 11GB file would remain immutably stored in the layers underneath.
-The disk space was fundamentally unrecoverable through standard container operations.
+Even if the user deleted the `btmp` file in the latest layer, the 271 copies of the 11GB file would still exist in the layers underneath.
+The disk space was locked away, impossible to recover with standard container commands.

-**Compounding Factors: The Swiss Cheese Model**

-This technical failure was enabled by three distinct oversights in our platform's design:
+This technical problem was made possible by a few oversights in our platform design:

-  * **Defense #1 (Missing): A Cap on Image Layer Growth.** We had no safeguards to prevent an image's layer count from ballooning.
-This allowed the CoW problem to compound exponentially.
+  * **Defense #1 (Missing): A Cap on Image Layers.** We had no guardrails to stop a user's image from growing to hundreds of layers, which allowed the CoW issue to multiply.
-  * **Defense #2 (Missing): Secure Base Image Configuration.** Our early `devbox` base images prioritized ease-of-use, leaving SSH password authentication enabled and exposed to the public internet without rate-limiting tools like `fail2ban`.
+  * **Defense #2 (Missing): Secure Base Image.** Our early `devbox` images left SSH password authentication enabled and exposed to the internet, without any rate-limiting tools like `fail2ban`.
-  * **Defense #3 (Missing): Log Rotation.** Believing containers to be ephemeral, we omitted a standard `logrotate` configuration for system logs like `btmp`.
-This fatal assumption allowed a single log file to grow without bounds.
+  * **Defense #3 (Missing): Log Rotation.** We assumed containers were ephemeral and didn't configure `logrotate` for system logs like `btmp`.
+This let the log file grow without any limits.

 ### 5. Solution: Building a Custom OCI Tool to Squash 272 Image Layers

-Standard `docker` commands were insufficient; we had to perform surgical **[OCI image](https://github.com/opencontainers/image-spec)** manipulation on its immutable history.
-This required building our own specialized tooling and a dedicated, high-performance processing environment to truly reduce the container image size.
+Standard `docker` commands couldn't fix this.
+We had to manipulate the [OCI image](https://github.com/opencontainers/image-spec)'s immutable history directly.
+This meant building our own tool and a dedicated environment to perform the operation.

-**Architecture Rework: The `image-manip` Scalpel**
+**Architecture Rework: The `image-manip` Tool**

-We developed a new CLI tool, `image-manip`, to treat OCI images as manipulable data structures.
-For this task, we leveraged two of its core functions:
+We wrote a small CLI tool called `image-manip` that lets us treat OCI images like data structures we can modify.
+We used two of its functions for this job:

-1.  **`image-manip remove /var/log/btmp <image>`**: This command adds a new top layer containing an OverlayFS "whiteout" file.
-This special marker instructs the container runtime to ignore the `btmp` file in all underlying layers, effectively deleting it from the merged view without altering the original layers.
+1. **`image-manip remove /var/log/btmp <image>`**: This command adds a new layer with an OverlayFS "whiteout" file.
+This marker tells the container runtime to ignore `/var/log/btmp` in all the lower layers, effectively deleting it from the merged filesystem.

-2.  **`image-manip squash`**: This is the key to reclaiming disk space and the core of our strategy to squash the image layers.
-The tool creates a temporary container, applies all 272 layers in sequence to an empty root filesystem, and then exports the final, merged filesystem as a single new layer.
-This flattens the image's bloated history into a lean, optimized final state.
+2. **`image-manip squash`**: This was the most important part.
+The tool spins up a temporary container, applies all 272 layers to an empty filesystem, and then exports the final result as a single, new layer.
+This flattens the entire bloated history into one clean state.

-**Tool Innovation: The High-Performance Operating Room**
+**Tool Innovation: A High-Performance Environment**

-Performing these intensive operations on production nodes was not an option.
-We built dedicated `devbox-image-squash-server` nodes in three regions using `ecs.c7a.2xlarge` instances (8-core CPU, 16GB RAM).
-To handle the I/O storm, we configured a striped **[LVM (Logical Volume Management)](https://www.redhat.com/sysadmin/lvm-logical-volume-management)** volume across two 1TB ESSD cloud disks.
+We couldn't run these intensive operations on our production nodes.
+We set up dedicated `devbox-image-squash-server` nodes (8-core CPU, 16GB RAM).
+To handle the I/O, we created a striped [LVM (Logical Volume Management)](https://www.redhat.com/sysadmin/lvm-logical-volume-management) volume across two 1TB ESSD cloud disks.

 ```bash
 # Create LVM volume group